dunstontc/learn-go/code/McCleod/GolangTraining/01-Language-Basics/05_blank-identifier/readme.md

 ## the blank identifier
 - `_`
-- allows you to tell the compiler you aren’t using something
+- allows you to tell the compiler you aren't using something

 ### example